why make this recipe

 tips to make Cucumber Feta Broccoli Salad

-- Cut vegetables into small, even pieces so each bite is balanced.
+- Dice cucumber into even pieces so each bite is balanced.

-- Add cherry tomatoes or sliced bell pepper for color.
+- Add cherry tomatoes or bell pepper for color.

 FAQs